lfn-cnti/certification/README.md

-# CNF Certification - v1.1-beta
+# COMING SOON: CNTI Certification - v2.0-beta

-The CNF Certification program provides a way for open and closed source network functions (ie applications providing networking functionality) to demonstrate their adoption of cloud native best practices with the help of a open source testing framework called the [CNF Test Suite](https://github.com/cncf/cnf-testsuite).
+The Cloud Native Telecom Initiative (CNTI) Certification program provides a way for open and closed source network functions (ie applications providing networking functionality) to demonstrate their adoption of cloud native best practices with the help of a open source testing framework called the [CNTI Test Catalog](https://github.com/cnti-testcatalog/testsuite).

 The certification program is a living thing.
-The CNCF community, including the [Cloud Native Network Function Working Group](https://github.com/cncf/cnf-wg/blob/main/README.md), and the [CNF Test Suite team](https://github.com/cncf/cnf-testsuite) work together in defining and overseeing what it means to be a cloud native certified telco application (eg. CNF).
-Work on the mechanics of the certification tests occurs in the [CNF Test Suite](https://github.com/cncf/cnf-testsuite).
+The CNTI focus areas, including the [CNTI Best Practices](https://github.com/lfn-cnti/bestpractices), the [CNTI Test Catalog](https://github.com/cnti-testcatalog/testsuite), and the CNTI Certification, work together in defining and overseeing what it means to be a cloud native certified telco application (eg. CNF).
+Work on the mechanics of the certification tests occurs in the [CNTI Test Catalog](https://github.com/cnti-testcatalog/testsuite) focus area.

 ## Why Certification Matters